Pla ra: Nutrition

 P. halophilus is most prevalent when pla ra is fermented for three to five months.
-A study found that 90% of samples from markets contain this species of bacterium, so it has been concluded that it has an important role in the fermenting process, especially for pla ras taste and aroma.
+A study found that 90% of samples from markets contain this species of bacterium, so it is assumed to have an important role in the fermenting process, especially for pla ras taste and aroma.
 Other Pediococcus species also have a role in the taste and aroma, but not as much as P. halophilus.
 Species of Staphylococcus, Micrococcus, and Bacillus act in protein degradation.

 Health issue

 When using pla ra as an ingredient for uncooked food, it is easily contaminated.
-An example is nam phrik (chilli fish sauce) which uses pla ra as an ingredient.
+An example is nam phrik (chilli fish sauce), which uses pla ra as an ingredient.
 Nam phrik is not cooked and is often kept for one or two meals.
-After a while, it will contain pathogens and have a high microorganism count.
-In some cases, nam phrik had both E. coli and S. aureus present, but no pathogenic organisms.
-The reason is the acid from tamarind made the pH less than 4.6, which prevents the growth of most pathogens.
-Pla ra before reheating is contaminated with S. aureus but the coliform is low and it is destroyed by cooking.
+After a while, it contains significant levels of pathogens and a high microorganism count.
+In some cases, nam phrik had both E. coli and S. aureus present.
+This is because the acid from tamarind made the pH less than 4.6, which prevents the growth of most pathogens.
+Pla ra before reheating is contaminated with S. aureus, but the coliform is low and it is destroyed by cooking.